Send text messages over ham radio with the HamMessenger

 If you remember the early days of the internet, you have heard for yourself that audio can carry digital data.
 Dial-up internet uses a modem to transmit that audio through standard phone lines.
 HamMessenger uses a similar methodology to encode a text message as audio.
 If someone listening on that frequency also has a HamMessenger device, they can decode the text message.
 Messages are not encrypted, so you shouldn’t use HamMessenger for sensitive information.
 But it’s a fun way to chat with your ham radio buddies.

 HamMessenger contains two Arduino development boards.
 An Arduino Mega handles most of the functionality and a separate Pro Mini acts as a MicroAPRS modem.
-A Neo-6M GPS radio module lets you send position information along with your text messages.
+A NEO-6M GPS radio module lets you send position information along with your text messages.
 The HamMessenger’s custom PCB has a small 0.96″ OLED screen to display the messages.
 You input text via an M5Stack CardKB keyboard.
 Power comes from a pair of 18650 lithium-ion battery cells.
 The output from the HamMessenger is an audio signal, which feeds into any ham radio — even a handheld model.
-Thomas plans to design an enclosure soon, but you can follow his instructions to put the rest of the hardware together right now.